How To Reduce The Stress of Buying and Selling a House

 Once you have, the next step is to put in an offer.

 The key is to be realistic.
-If you put in an offer that is too low, you could find yourself gazumped — a major cause of house buying stress.
+If you put in an offer that is too low, you could find yourself gazumped—a major cause of house-buying stress.
 On the other hand, if the property has been on the market for a while, you could strike it lucky.

-Although no-one can promise to eliminate completely the stress of selling or buying a house, following these simple hints and tips should help to keep it under control.
+Although no-one can promise to eliminate the stress of selling or buying a house, following these simple hints and tips should help to keep it under control.